undreamai/LLMUnity/README.md

   - `Mirostat Tau`: set the Mirostat target entropy, parameter tau (default: 5.0).
   - `Mirostat Eta`: set the Mirostat learning rate, parameter eta (default: 0.1).
   - `N Probs`: if greater than 0, the response also contains the probabilities of top N tokens for each generated token (default: 0)
-  - `Ignore Eos`: ignore end of stream token and continue generating (default: false).
+  - `Ignore Eos`: enable to ignore end of stream tokens and continue generating (default: false).

     </details>